hygeos/HARP/README.md

 ## Extending HARP

 HARP is modular and conceived to be extended when required.
-New providers can be added by creating a new class and inheriting BaseProvider, new products can be added inside the existing Providers class
+New providers can be added by creating a new class and inheriting BaseProvider, new products can be added inside the existing Providers class.